marios-zindilis/zindilis.com/about/index.md

 ### Work ###

-I currently work as a System Engineer at [Amazon][amazon].
+I currently work as a Systems Engineer at [Amazon][amazon].
 I have previously worked as a Senior Systems Administrator and prior to that as a Linux Systems Administrator at [PrimeTel][primetel], and earlier at PrimeTel's
 <abbr title='Network Operations Center'>NOC</abbr>, at [Lapso Co Ltd][lapso],